 Say hello to the laptop lifestyle!
 No, you’re not working from a beach all day every day like the cheesy stock photos.
 (Or like some Instagram influencers feeds would have you believe).

 But you do have the ability to pick up and work from anywhere in the world.
-I've worked from Medellín, Lima, Quito, Paris, Reykjavik and more!
+I’ve worked from Medellín, Lima, Quito, Paris, Reykjavik, Amman, Dubai, Doha, London, Edinburgh, and many more!
 (Not to mention on all the trains, planes, and automobiles as well!)

 Many clients (again, the high-quality ones) will not care as long as you’re getting what you need to get done.
 And, just because you can work from anywhere in the world doesn’t mean you have to.
 If staying home is more your style you’re free to wear pajamas all day or take the dog for a walk whenever.
 (Yes, even pets can get in on the benefits of freelance life!)